cfwelch/compositional_demographic_embeddings/README.md

 * `demouse` can be `cat` or `sum` and determines whether to concatenate or add demographic embeddings.
 * If you would like to use one demographic instead of all, you can use `useone` and specify which demographic to use.
 * If you have a second test set to evaluate on, use `test` to specify the name of the second file relative to the folder specified by `data`.

+### User Language Model

+1. First prepare the data by running `prepare_aa_data.py` which will create a separate `aa.txt` evaluation file for each user, in addition to the train/validation/test split for training language models.
+2. TODO about LM code that is different from the demographic LM code?

 ## Create Word Category Plots
 1. Follow the steps for creating embeddings for users above.
 The scripts for plotting category distributions are not currently available for demographic embeddings.